simohuns/NewParticleArray/README.md

 ## Setup notes!
+Out of the box, the website will need SSL setup on the local machine and will attempt to use https out of port 1052.
+You can undo all of this from the project properties and and by removing RequireHttpsAttribute from **FilterConfig.cs**.

-**Web.config** has been altered to remove the connection strings and email account settings, for security reasons :D.  The website will run without any additional setup, but much of it will be empty.
-So, in order to bring everything up to speed you'll need to...
+Also, **Web.config** has been altered to remove the connection strings and email account settings, for security reasons :D.  So, in order to bring everything up to speed you'll need to...

 ### Recreate the Database
 Use the included **DBModel.edmx** in the **Models** folder.
 The structure is there, just right-click and _Generate Database from Model_.
 While populating with your own values, take note of the following: